billthefarmer/blog/blog/content/post/resurrecting-dos-app.md

-The console window which pops up when starting a console app is the wrong dimensions for this app which was written for full screen, which appears not to be available except ty typing `Alt-Enter` into an existing console window.
+The console window which pops up when starting a console app is the wrong dimensions for this app which was written for full screen, which appears not to be available except by typing `Alt-Enter` into an existing console window.
 The [SetConsoleWindowInfo][5] and [SetConsoleScreenBufferSize][6] functions would appear to fix this, but in practice didn't work.
 It was necessary to create a new screen buffer with [CreateConsoleScreenBuffer][7] and set it active with [SetConsoleActiveScreenBuffer][8].
 Doing this ensures the screen buffer is the right size and gets rid of any scroll bars.
-Resizing the window or making it full screen destroy the existing display, but subsequent output is positioned correctly.
+Resizing the window or making it full screen destroys the existing display, but subsequent output is positioned correctly.

 ```c